levu42/ub/README.md

 # Todo

-* GoogleBooks implementation for ISBN resolving
+* GoogleBooks: solid ISBN handling (eliminate - and spaces in ISBN), get book by Gooogle Books URL)
 * implement web service for barcode/NFC-scanning-app
 * create possibility to manage pdf files on the hard disk with ub
 * add twitter plugin for sharing every added / scanned / … book